pi0/shiki-image/README.md

 Font used to render the code.
 Can be either a string (remote URL to fetch) or an ArrayBuffer.

+> [!TIP]
+> If a URL is passed, response will be cached in memory for the next renders.

 ### `width`

 Rendering width.
 By default is computed as `(columns + 2) * 10`.